-Kate Hale joined Itad in 2013 and is a consultant in the Fragile and Conflict-Affected States theme, having joined the company in 2013.
+Kate Hale is a Consultant in Itad’s Fragile and Conflict-Affected States theme, having joined the company in 2013.

 Kate has five years of experience in humanitarian aid and international development, spanning sectors including refugees and forced migration, human rights, justice, civil society, and education.
-She has a strong interest in sociology, psychology, ethics and politics in relation to development, and is experienced in qualitative methods with a focus on participation, and the use of evidence to inform policy design and decision-making.
-Kate’s experience ranges from programme design and implementation to policy to monitoring and evaluation, working both with state organisations and non-governmental bodies.
+She has a strong interest in the psychosocial effects of conflict, conflict prevention, reconciliation, the political-development nexus and the application of international humanitarian law, and in the use of evidence to inform policy and decision making.

 |Languages:||English (Mother Tongue), French|

 Cambodia, Democratic Republic of Congo, Kenya, Nigeria, Senegal, Tanzania, Uganda

 University of Cambridge

 Hope of Children and Women Victims of Violence, Uganda

 Public and Corporate Economic Consultants